Scipio94/Attendance_Data_Cleaning/README.md

 ## Variables

-There are several variables in the dataset that had an effect on the outcome of the calculation of an employee's attendance percentage
+There are several variables withiin the original dataset that had an effect on the outcome of the calculation of an employee's attendance percentage

 - **Employee ID**: Employee's identification number
 - **Department Name**: The department that employee works in